 Regularly update the password for your Microsoft account

-In addition to updating the password for your Outlook Data Files and folders, it is essential to ensure that you regularly update the password for your online Microsoft account.
+In addition to updating the password for your Outlook Data Files and folders, it is essential to regularly update the password for your online Microsoft account.
 To do so, follow these steps:

 - Log in to your Microsoft account and click the profile icon in the upper right.